kgateway-dev/kgateway/docs/content/operations/debugging_gloo/_index.md

 kubectl logs -f -n gloo-system -l gloo=gloo
 ```

-To follow the logs of other Gloo Edge deployments, simply change the value of the `gloo` label as shown in the table below.
+To follow the logs of other Gloo Gateway deployments, simply change the value of the `gloo` label as shown in the table below.

 | Component | Command |
 | ------------- | ------------- |